 The chart above is a depiction of how each tax dollar is spent.
 This is calculated by determining the amount of resources necessary to fund operations within each General Fund department or office after accounting for all other revenues.

-^{} Represents an office within the Mayor's Office.
+\ Represents an office within the Mayor's Office.

-^{}Represents an office within the City Council.
+\\Represents an office within City Council.

-Yellow highlighting indicates a new fee, or a fee increase of greater than 5.0%.
+FY 2021 Annual Budget Yellow highlighting indicates a new fee, or a fee increase of greater than 5.0%.